What Is a Shared Inbox? The Complete Guide for Teams in 2026

 What is a shared inbox and how does it work?

 A shared inbox is a single email address that multiple team members can access, manage, and respond to from one unified workspace.
+An email arrives at a shared address like support@, becomes visible to the whole team, and features like assignment, status tracking, and internal notes turn it into a workflow rather than a pile of forwards.

 What is the difference between a shared inbox and a distribution list?